fabri1983/sgdk-video-player/README.md

 1) `env.bat`
 Set NodeJs env var.

-2) By default we use resolution 272x176 pixels for the video processing and displaying.
+2) By default we use resolution 272x192 pixels for the video processing and displaying.
 If you change that resolution you need to update the `tilemapAddrInPlane` calculation in `videoPlayer.c`, as well as next steps.

-3) `extract.bat video.mp4 tmpmv 272 176 8 15 n`
+3) `extract.bat video.mp4 tmpmv 272 192 8 15 n`
 tmpmv: output folder
 272: frame width (multiple of 8)
-176: frame height(multiple of 8)
+192: frame height (multiple of 8)
 8: rows per strip
 15: frame rate
 n: color reduction (optional parameter).
 Max value 256 (for PNGs).

-4) Use nodejs custom app tiledpalettequant (this isn't public yet) to generate all RGB images with palettes data.
+4) Use nodejs custom app `tiledpalettequant` (this isn't public yet) to generate all RGB images with palettes data.
 Once rgb images with palettes were generated and before saving them ensure the next config:
 - in _SGDK settings_ section:
 	- check _Switch 2 Palettes positions_
 	- check _Start at [PAL0,PAL1] first_
-	- enter 22 (strips per frame) at input _Reset every N strips (This only needed if strips per frame is an odd number)_
+	- enter 24 (192/8=24 strips per frame) at input _Reset every N strips (This only needed if strips per frame is an odd number)_
 - Download the images and move them at res\rgb folder.

+5) Edit cache tiles configuration to analyze new tiles Open file `res_n_header_generator.js` and edit variables `enableTilesCacheStats` and `loadTilesCache` accordingly.
+Read the comments to get an idea of how they work.

-5) `node res_n_header_generator.js 272 176 8 15`
+6) `node res_n_header_generator.js 272 192 8 15`
 frame width: 272 (multiple of 8)
-frame height: 176 (multiple of 8)
+frame height: 192 (multiple of 8)
 rows per strip: 8
 frame rate: 15

-6) `compile_n_run.bat release`
+7) `compile_n_run.bat release`
 Run it once to catch rescomp output to know tileset stats (resource TILESET_STATS_COLLECTOR).
 Then:
 - edit `res/ext.resource.properties` and update next constants:
 	- MAX_TILESET_CHUNK_SIZE_FOR_SPLIT_IN_<split> (with suffix SPLIT2 or SPLIT3 accordingly to your case)